uva-math/uva-math-code/graduate/job_opportunities.md

 ## Building a Website

-Your website is your profile on the web, and UVA will host a page for you.
+Your website is your profile on the web.
-ITC maintains <a href="http://its.virginia.edu/homedir/web/">instructions for uploading and publishing your webpage</a>.

 Prospective employers will visit your website to look at your academic and job materials.
 Academic pages for students on the market have a fairly standard format.
+UVA can host a page for you at "theopenscholar", see [here](https://uva.theopenscholar.com/get-a-website/).
+There are also several popular third-party free hosting solutions, such as [GitHub Pages](https://pages.github.com/) and [Google sites](https://sites.google.com/new).

 ##### Main Page